 Set an alarm on your phone.
 Time it to go off when you typically arrive at work, so even after a mind-numbing commute, the alarm will cut through your sleep-deprived state if you’re suffering from fatigue.

 Consider a car seat alarm.
-Products are popping up that will help you remember your baby is still with you, like this one from ChildMinder (Amazon, $80).
+Products are popping up that will help you remember your baby is still with you, like this one with excellent reviews from Ride N Remind (Amazon, $129.99).

 Leaving a child in a hot car is a completely avoidable tragedy.
-If you take steps now to automatically check your back seat when you get to your destination, you can hopefully prevent your child from experiencing the horror of a hot car death.
+If you take steps now to automatically check your back seat when you get to your destination, you can absolutely protect your child’s safety — and save their life.